NIHR Associate Principal Investigator Scheme

 Sharon Dorgan

-Sharon Dorgan has worked for the Clinical Research Network s...
+Sharon Dorgan originally joined the Clinical Research Networ...

 Next

 Holly is the national lead overseeing the operations of the NIHR Associate Principal Investigator (PI) Scheme.
-With a focus on providing practical experience for healthcare professionals embarking on their research careers, the six month in-work training opportunity is a vital initiative within the NIHR network.
-Leading a dynamic team, Holly collaborates closely with key stakeholders to ensure the successful nationwide implementation of the programme.
+With a focus on providing practical experience for healthcare professionals embarking on their research careers, the six-month in-work training opportunity is a vital initiative within the NIHR network.
+Leading a dynamic team, Holly collaborates closely with key stakeholders to ensure the successful nationwide implementation of the program.

 With a strong foundation in the field, Holly boasts more than a decade of valuable research experience.
 Previously, she has contributed significantly to the Yorkshire and Humber NIHR Local Clinical Research Network and served as an integral part of the Surgical Research team at Leeds Teaching Hospitals.
 Beyond her research commitments, Holly serves as a UK delegate to UN Women, where her advocacy and dedication to gender equality shine brightly.

 Holly is currently based at the NIHR CRNCC Leeds office, situated at 21 Queen Street.
-For enquiries or to connect with her, you're welcome to reach out via the team inbox at associatepischeme@nihr.ac.uk.
+For inquiries or to connect with her, you're welcome to reach out via the team inbox at associatepischeme@nihr.ac.uk.

 Previous Next